Cognigy/CustomModules/docs/get-started.md

         - `stopOnError`:
             - If you execute code that could end in an error, the conversation designer should be able to stop the flow if this module breaks.

 The only thing that is missing, is the visualization of our Flow Node inside Cognigy.
-The Integration Framework uses a specifig comment structure to render the view for the user.
+The Integration Framework uses a specific comment structure to render the view for the user.
 In this case, this view definition looke like the following:

 ```typescript
 /**